afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

-9) there are some issue with the channel retriving in which there is no message yet and when refresh the page than sometime load all the  channels having messages or empty channels  but some time only channels load in which the messages are there and those where the  messages not conversation start mean channel with empty message are load with those channel lists and some time viceversa and these are with the channels with type !== dm
+9) -- almost-resolved there are some issue with the channel retriving in which there is no message yet and when refresh the page than sometime load all the  channels having messages or empty channels  but some time only channels load in which the messages are there and those where the  messages not conversation start mean channel with empty message are load with those channel lists and some time viceversa and these are with the channels with type !== dm

  when refresh the page than there is no stability on the channels , some time all  channel of that login person not shown only one or twon channel seen when refresh the page so check whats the main issue behind it and resolve this one  and i want completely smoothness and working well and every things should be working well according to the current flow of this app and communication module